 - 1. Fill machine with distilled water until green band on float stem is fully visible. - 2.
 Connect the test setup shown in figure 17A/B, p.
-54. - 3.
+56. - 3.
 Turn machine on.
 Set machine in BLANKET CONTROL mode. - 4.
-Increase the temperature set point to light the HEAT status light.
+Increase the temperature set point to light the WARMING status light.
 Note the flow rate. - 5.
-Decrease the temperature set point to light the COOL status light.
+Decrease the temperature set point to light the COOLING status light.
 Note the flow rate. - 6.
 The flow rate in both modes should exceed 60.6 liters per hour.

 - NOTE: If the unit has been completely drained, air can be trapped in the pump causing flow to be decreased.
 To clear the air, turn the unit off, wait approximately one minute, and start again from step 3. - 7.
 Kink the hose to stop the flow.
-The CHECK FLOW indicator should light, the ALERT indicator should flash on and off, and the audible alarm should sound.
+The CHECK FLOW indicator should light, the FLOW-OK indicator should turn off, the ALERT indicator should flash on and off, and the audible alarm should sound.